-Naad Yoga is the yoga of sound.
-All experience has a sound – whether expressed aloud or not – and the mastery of that sound within ourselves enables us to shape our experience and our life.
+Naad (or Nada) Yoga is the yoga of sound.
+All experience has a sound, whether expressed aloud or not.
+The mastery of that sound within ourselves enables us to shape our experience.
+We compose our life.

 When we communicate with our inner experience in its own language – the sound of emotion, with its pitch, tone and rhythm – it becomes receptive to our influence.
 By composing our inner experience we also determine how we express ourselves to the external world, and its consequences.

 Naad Yoga is a continual process of going inward and outward through listening and expressing.
 It is sound that provides the map, the points of reference, by which we recognise our own experience and that of others.

-If we follow the path of sound inwards far enough, we will trace its expression back to its origin in an essential energy before sound with the potential to turn into anything: the vibration that is in fact the source of everything – Creator and Creation.
+If we follow the path of sound inwards far enough, we will trace its expression back to its origin in an essential energy before sound.
+This has the potential to become anything: it is the vibration that is the source of everything – Creator and Creation.
 Naad Yoga uncovers that reality within consciousness and taps into that potential.

-Once the soul has heard and known the oneness of self, universe and Creator, it has found its true nature and resonates with it.
-The soul’s remembrance of its full truth in this way gently reminds the mind to be happy, which in turn releases the body’s ability to be healthy.
+Once we have heard and known the oneness of self, universe and Creator, we have found our soul’s true nature and can resonate with it.
+Our remembrance of the soul’s truth in this way gently reminds the mind to be happy, which in turn releases the body’s ability to be healthy.

 This alignment with the oneness of everything allows a person to flourish because there is no stress.
 There is simply the truth of what is, and the person who has realised this can simply – and fully – be.

 The Yoga of Sound

 Sound is at the core of human awareness.
 As we are born and when we die, hearing is the first of the senses to appear and the last to disappear.
-Sound offers a key to conscious mastery of our life by unlocking life's mechanism – Naad Yoga turns that key.
+Sound is a key to unlock life's mechanism with conscious mastery – Naad Yoga turns that key.